-Over four decades, Professor Sanders has built a highly regarded international reputation for conducting outstanding research and translating it into practical programs which address childhood behavior problems and promote stronger families.
+Over four decades, Professor Sanders has built a highly regarded international reputation for conducting outstanding research and translating it into practical programs which address social, emotional and behavioural problems and promote stronger families.

-Professor Sanders' Triple P parenting system has now helped approximately 4 million children and their families.
-It is used in more than 25 countries and has been translated into 21 languages other than English.
-More than 75,000 practitioners have been trained it its delivery.
+Professor Sanders' Triple P parenting system has now helped millions of children and their families.
+It has been used in 32 countries and has been translated into 23 languages other than English.
+More than 100,000 practitioners have been trained in its delivery.

-Professor Sanders has consulted and advised governments at senior policy levels in Australia, Canada, UK, Eire, Switzerland, New Zealand, Hong Kong, Singapore, Japan, Iran, Germany, France, Sweden, Belgium and the Netherlands.
+Professor Sanders has consulted and advised governments at senior policy levels in Australia, Canada, UK, Ireland, Switzerland, New Zealand, Singapore, Japan, Iran, Germany, France, Sweden, Belgium and the Netherlands.

-He has been a consultant to the World Health organization and is Expert Consultant on Positive Parenting to the Council of Europe.
-In 2006 he met and discussed policy with the British Prime Minister, Tony Blair, shortly before the Home Office launched a national parenting initiative which includes Triple P.
+He has been a consultant to the World Health Organization and is Expert Consultant on Positive Parenting to the Council of Europe.

 Career awards have included: